-7.1.1.3.1.
+7.1.1.4.1.
 The spectral resolution of the target wavelength shall be within 0.5 per cm in order to minimize cross interference from other gases present in the exhaust gas.

 7.1.1.4.2.
 Analyser response shall not exceed ± 2 ppm at the maximum CO2 and H2O concentration expected during the vehicle test.

+7.1.1.4.
+In order not to influence the results of downstream measurement, the amount of sample lost shall be limited by in-situ measurement, low flow analysers or return of by-pass flow.
+The maximum volume of by-pass flow shall be calculated as follows:

+Flow_lost_max=0.005×VmixDF (19)

+where:

+Flow_lost_max is the maximum return by-pass flow, volume/sec;

+Vmix is the volume of diluted exhaust per phase;

+DF is the dilution factor.